DariusBolos/qantara-ai-planner/README.md

 # 🌉 Qantara — The Art of Effortless Escape

 **Qantara** is an intelligent, AI-driven trip planning application designed to simplify and personalize the way people explore the world.
 It generates custom itineraries, predicts budgets, optimizes routes, and offers real-time travel assistance using modern AI tools.
-Built with a microservice architecture, Qantara separates concerns into a **NestJS backend** for core CRUD operations and authentication, and a **Python FastAPI backend** for AI/ML logic.
+Built with a microservice architecture, Qantara separates concerns into a **Spring Boot backend** for core CRUD operations and authentication, and a **Python FastAPI backend** for AI/ML logic.

 ---